RuneBlaze/WITCH-NG/README.md

 ### `--threads <THREADS>`

 Set level of "worker" parallelism; WITCH-NG by default uses all logical cores unless `--io-bound` is set.
-If `--io-bound` is set, WITCH-NG will use halve the number of threads for the `hmmsearch` step.
+If `--io-bound` is set, WITCH-NG will default to use half the number of logical cores for this parameter.

 ### `--io-bound`